mah427/new_jersey_arbitration/arbitration_awards_notes.md

 > B. FINAL "INSERT EMPLOYER" PROPOSALS

+    * Same Formating as Above

 III.
-STIPULATIONS OF THE PARTIES (Items over which the parties agreed to during arbitration)
+STIPULATIONS OF THE PARTIES

+* Items over which the parties agreed to during arbitration

 IV.
 STATUTORY CRITERIA

+V. BACKGROUND

+VI.
+THE PARTIES DISCUSSION OF THEIR RESPECTIVE PROPOSALS

+VIII.
+AWARD